dragon7-fc/misc/algorithm/LeetCode/README.md

 ```
 * [Medium] [Solution] 376.
 Wiggle Subsequence

-### counting DP, 1D, reverse iteration, for each character: use it OR skip it
+### 0/1 knapsack, counting DP, 1D, reverse iteration, for each character: use it OR skip it
 ```c++
 class Solution {
 public: